pinkbunnies/Full-Stack-Integration/README.md

 /InventoryHub.Frontend/dotnet run

 The api now accepts other domains by the CORS and improved another level of security with the Json.
+Improved the JSON structura adding data to categorize the products.